-- The employer representative, designated by each Agency, keeps documentation of training of supervisors and drivers. - The employer representative, designated by each Agency, keeps documentation of the justification for reasonable suspicion and post-accident testing and verbal results of testing as communicated by the vendor. - The Substance Abuse Professional (SAP), when applicable for administering a Returnto-Duty process, keeps all evaluation and referral documentation.
-All records are maintained in a secure location with limited access. - No one is permitted to release any drug and alcohol testing information without proper authorization.
+- The employer representative, designated by each Agency, keeps documentation of training of supervisors and drivers. - The employer representative, designated by each Agency, keeps documentation of the justification for reasonable suspicion and post-accident testing and verbal results of testing as communicated by the vendor. - SAP keeps all evaluation and referral documentation.
+All records are maintained in a secure location with limited access.
+No one is permitted to release any drug and alcohol testing information without proper authorization.
 Anyone found releasing confidential information without proper authorization faces disciplinary action.